justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 = E25 I get 'This API call requires a valid app_id' =

-Try to authorize the plugin again.
+Double check the App ID in the Easy setup section and try to authorize the plugin again.

+= E26 I get 'Session has expired at unix time ...' =

+The access token has expired for some reason.
+This problem can probably be solved by authorizing the plugin again.

+= E27 I get a blank settings page / authorizing the plugin =

+It could be that your hosting server is blocking things (firewall, max. execution time, etc) or that your local firewall is blocking things or that your browser is incompatible.

+If you have access to your hosting server logs, check if there are error messages.

 **--- Support ---**

 = S01 Where can I ask questions, report bugs and request features? =

-You can open a topic in the [support forum](http://forum.bokhorst.biz/add-link-to-facebook/ "Marcel's weblog - forum").
+You can open a topic in the [support forum](http://forum.faircode.eu/).

 = S02 How can I send the debug information? =

+**Only send debug information when asked for and always include a valid support forum topic link**

+Debug information not asked for and without valid support forum topic link will be ignored.

-Go to the plugin page (via the *Tools* menu) and click on the link *Debug information* in the *Resources* panel.
+Go to the plugin page (via the *Tools* menu) and click on the link *Debug information* in the right yellow *Resources* panel.
-Optionally fill in your name and describe the problem as accurate as possible and press the *Send* button.
+Fill in your name, your e-mail address, a link to the [support forum](http://forum.faircode.eu/) where you reported the problem before and describe the problem as accurate as possible and press the *Send* button.

 == Screenshots ==